 The Board expects students to contribute to a productive learning climate.
-All students shall comply with the District's written rules, pursue the prescribed course of study, submit to the lawful authority of District staff and conduct themselves in an orderly manner at school during the school day or during school-sponsored activities.
+All students shall comply with the District's written rules, pursue the prescribed course of study, submit to the lawful authority of District staff and conduct themselves in an orderly manner at school during the school day or during school sponsored activities.
 This conduct applies to students en route to and from school and District sponsored activities.

-The school discipline program shall promote the following fundamental concepts for living:
+The school discipline program shall promote the following fundamental concepts for living Recognizing that student discipline practices are closely related to student achievement, the District supports school practices that: